networmix/NetSim/README.md

 ## Introduction

-NetSim is a discrete event simulator toolkit adapted for network simulation use-cases.
+NetSim is a discrete event simulation toolkit adapted for network simulation use-cases.

 Types of problems this toolkit can help solving: